Asymmetric Tunneling of Bose-Einstein Condensates: Introduction

 \section{Introduction}

-Tunneling is one of the most important quantum mechanical effects, underlying an extremely broad class of phenomena: nuclear fusion \cite{balantekin1998quantum}, ionization of atoms and molecules by strong laser fields \cite{amini2019symphony}, transport effects in condensed matter \cite{shi2013quantum}, single and two proton tunneling in large molecules \cite{smedarchina2018entanglement}, semiconductor technology based on resonant-tunneling \cite{guzun2013effect}, Josephson junctions \cite{albiez2005direct}, scanning tunneling microscopy \cite{bai2000scanning}, the Hawking radiation from a black hole \cite{arzano2005hawking}, \emph{etc.} Furthermore, the role of tunneling in biochemical processes is one of the fundamental questions addressed in the burgeoning field of quantum biology \cite{lambert2013quantum}.
-Moreover, it is speculated in quantum cosmology that tunneling is the mechanism which created the universe~\cite{atkatz1994quantum}.
+Tunneling is one of the most important quantum mechanical effects, underlying an extremely broad class of phenomena: nuclear fusion \cite{balantekin1998quantum}, ionization of atoms and molecules by strong laser fields \cite{amini2019symphony}, transport effects in condensed matter \cite{shi2013quantum}, single and two-proton tunneling in large molecules \cite{smedarchina2018entanglement}, semiconductor technology based on resonant tunneling \cite{guzun2013effect}, Josephson junctions \cite{albiez2005direct}, scanning tunneling microscopy \cite{bai2000scanning}, Hawking radiation from a black hole \cite{arzano2005hawking}, \emph{etc.} Furthermore, the role of tunneling in biochemical processes is one of the fundamental questions addressed in the burgeoning field of quantum biology \cite{lambert2013quantum}.
+Moreover, it is speculated in quantum cosmology that tunneling is the mechanism that created the universe~\cite{atkatz1994quantum}.

 Given the many disciplines it touches on, the physics of tunneling is incredibly rich \cite{mohsen2013quantum}.
-Despite this, textbooks on quantum mechanics limit the discussion only to the semi-classical (i.e., WKB) approximation to the probability of 1D tunneling $\Gamma$ (see, e.g., Sec.~50 of Ref.~\cite{landau2013quantum}) through a potential barrier $V(x)$ for a quantum particle with energy $E$ and mass $m$,
+Despite this, textbooks on quantum mechanics typically limit the discussion only to the semi-classical (i.e., WKB) approximation to the probability of 1D tunneling $\Gamma$ (see, e.g., Sec.~50 of Ref.~\cite{landau2013quantum}).
+For tunneling of a quantum particle with energy $E$ and mass $m$ through a potential barrier $V(x)$, the WKB approximation gives

 see Fig.~\ref{fig:potentialdemo} for an illustration.
 This formula is responsible for a widely held belief that tunneling probability is exponentially small.
 It is important to note that the probability of tunneling exponentially depends on the area under the curve between the potential barrier and particle's energy.